Chloezhang96/Welcome/README.md

+## About me
 My name is Yuxin Zhang.
 You can also call me Chloe!
 I'd like to thank you for taking time to visit my Github page.
 I recently graduated from UC Davis with double degree in Economics and Applied Statistics.
-I decided to collect the data science and data analysis projects I've done during the college.
+I frequently ask myself what I have learned from my majors especially from structured and rigid statistics and how I can apply my skills in a workplace.
+During my fourth year, I became very curious about data science after taking few data science classes.
+The
 ```markdown
 Syntax highlighted code block